esperco/lutra/README.md

 available on Bower and which will be Browserified for the client.

 This package contains helpers for bundling vendor files in a way that doesn't overly pollute the global namespace.
-See the [vendor/index.js](vendor/index.js) file for an example of how to construct an index file that Browserify can use as an entry point.
+See the [vendor index file](js/vendor.js) for an example of how to construct an index file that Browserify can use as an entry point.
 The Browserify code and necessary plugins are handled by [marten-gulp-helpers/vendor.js](marten-gulp-helpers/vendor.js).